 (5) Depending on the problem, one of the following methods should be selected:

-First/Second Order Reliability Method (FORM/SORM); or
+— First/Second Order Reliability Method (FORM/SORM); or

-simulation techniques, e.g. Monte Carlo simulation, importance sampling, asymptotic sampling, subset simulation, and adaptive sampling; or
+— simulation techniques, e.g. Monte Carlo simulation, importance sampling, asymptotic sampling, subset simulation, and adaptive sampling; or

-numerical integration.
+— numerical integration.

 (6) The annual reliability index βa and the annual probability of failure Pf,a may be used as standard metrics to express structural reliability.